Noah Cyrus

 Noah Lindsey Cyrus (born January 8, 2000) is an American singer and actress.
 As a child actress, she voiced the titular character in the English dub of the film Ponyo (2008), and appeared in minor roles on shows including Hannah Montana and Doc.
 In 2016, she made her debut as a singer with the single "Make Me (Cry)" featuring Labrinth, which peaked at number 46 on the Billboard Hot 100.
 Cyrus has released three extended plays: Good Cry (2018), The End of Everything (2020), People Don't Change (2021).
-Her first full-length album The Hardest Part was released on September 16, 2022, to widespread critical acclaim.
-Her second studio album I Want My Loved Ones to Go with Me was released on July 11, 2025.
+Her first full-length album, The Hardest Part, was released on September 16, 2022, to widespread critical acclaim.
+Her second studio album, I Want My Loved Ones to Go with Me, was released on July 11, 2025.
 She was nominated for Best New Artist at the 63rd Annual Grammy Awards.
-Cyrus is the youngest child of Billy Ray Cyrus and Tish Cyrus, as well as the younger sister of Miley Cyrus.
+Cyrus is the youngest child of Billy Ray Cyrus and Tish Cyrus and the younger sister of Miley Cyrus.

 Early life

 Noah Lindsey Cyrus was born on January 8, 2000, in Nashville, Tennessee, to producer and director Tish Cyrus and country singer Billy Ray Cyrus.
 Her parents each filed for divorce on several occasions.
-Her siblings include Miley, Braison, Brandi, Trace, and Christopher Cyrus, who have also mostly become musicians and entertainers.
+Her siblings include Miley, Braison, Brandi, Trace, and Christopher Cyrus, some of whom have also become musicians and entertainers.
 Their paternal grandfather, Ron Cyrus, was a politician in Kentucky.
 Cyrus, like many child performers, attended Brighton Hall School in Burbank, California.